 As a result, the court clerk transferred every seven civil appeals filed in Phoenix to Tucson.
 Lake’s was lucky number seven.

 Phoenix Court of Appeals Clerk Amy Wood said 80 cases have been transferred to Tucson so far this year, and the court is formally known as the First Division.
 Tucson is in Division 2.
-The first to report on the case-sharing agreement and its effect on Lake’s case was Arizona lawa legal blog documenting the Lake issue and other high-profile issues in Grand Canyon State.
+The first to report on the case-sharing agreement and its effect on Lake’s case was Arizona law a legal blog documenting the Lake issue and other high-profile issues in Grand Canyon State.

-The former first-time candidate dismissed his claim that Maricopa County election officials did not follow state law when verifying that the voter’s signature on the ballot return envelope matched the voter’s record in May. asking the Court of Appeal to reconsider the judgment of Maricopa County Superior Court Judge Peter Thompson found that “a comparison of voter records and signatures was made in every instance plaintiffs sought evaluation from the court.”
+What Lake is suing in the election lawsuit The former first-time candidate dismissed his claim that Maricopa County election officials did not follow state law when verifying that the voter’s signature on the ballot return envelope matched the voter’s record in May. asking the Court of Appeal to reconsider the judgment of Maricopa County Superior Court Judge Peter Thompson found that “a comparison of voter records and signatures was made in every instance plaintiffs sought evaluation from the court.”

 She filed a Notice of Appeal, the first stage of her appeal, on May 31.
 The appeal is progressing well as Mr. Lake envisions her running for the Arizona Senate next year and frequently jabs Rep. Ruben Gallego, the Democratic nominee for Phoenix.
 Media, liberal causes, and her dissatisfaction with her candidate are mixed.

-Lake’s gubernatorial campaign has often dealt with misinformation related to the 2020 election and other issues, and has featured false claims that Donald Trump won a second term. rice field.
+What Lake Says About Transferring Cases Lake’s gubernatorial campaign has often dealt with misinformation related to the 2020 election and other issues, and has featured false claims that Donald Trump won a second term. rice field.
 Regarding the transfer of the case, Lake claimed on social media that the case had been transferred to “the most Marxist part of the state.”

 “We understand what’s going on here,” Lake wrote, directing readers to her fundraising site.
 Her lawyer Kurt Olsen and two of her publicists did not respond to an email seeking comment on Tuesday.

+Who are the Tucson Court of Appeal judges?
 Of the nine judges in the Tucson court, seven were appointed by Ducey, and two were appointed by Arizona’s last Democratic governor, Janet Napolitano, nearly two decades ago.

 The three judges assigned to Lake’s case are Chief Justice Sean Blaircliffe, Justices Peter Eckerstrom and Michael Kelly.
 The two are Ducey’s appointees, with Blaircliffe appointed in 2017 and Kelly appointed to the court last year.
 Eckerstrom was named by Napolitano and has been on the court since 2003.

-Lake first filed an election challenge in December and has been back and forth between courts since.
+How Mr. Lake’s election lawsuit got here Lake first filed an election challenge in December and has been back and forth between courts since.
 Her lawyers argued at trial last year that election officials’ misconduct influenced the results, but the Maricopa County judge said the lawyers clearly showed the election was rigged against her.
 It was determined that no persuasive evidence had been submitted.

 Ms. Lake appealed, but her attorney continued to make false claims in court and was ultimately fined $2,000 by the Arizona Supreme Court.
 The state Supreme Court also disagreed with the legal justification used to dismiss one of Mr. Lake’s claims, and the matter was reopened, leading to a second trial in May.